nkinnan/esphome-pace-bms/README.md

       name: "Serial Number"
 ```

 Once again, if your "true" commandset value is determined to be 0x25 then you're basically done.
 Just fill out your YAML with [the rest of the settings / readouts you want exposed](#Exposing-the-sensors-this-is-the-good-part) and you can skip the rest of this section.
-Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.
+Please contact me ([file an issue](https://github.com/nkinnan/esphome-pace-bms/issues)) with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

 Step 5: An extra step for commandset 20
 -